 If you or someone you know is suffering from addiction, the time to seek help is now.
 Addiction can cause potentially life-threatening effects if left untreated.
 There is always hope for recovery and it is never too late to get on a positive path.
 If you are suffering from addiction, you deserve the help you need in order to get back to a happier and healthier you.

-A Better Today Recovery Services takes addiction treatment to the next level, by providing specialized treatment options.
-Their dedicated team of passionate professionals strive to provide the most positive experience for every patient.
+A Better Today Recovery Services will connect you to a treatment center that takes addiction treatment to the next level, by providing specialized treatment options.
+Their dedicated teams of passionate professionals strive to provide the most positive experience for every patient.
 They believe that every patient is unique and deserving of an individualized experience.
-Call today to learn more about their different treatment options and how they can help you change your life for the better.
+Call today to learn more about different treatment options and how they can help you change your life for the better.